-Component Description (1) TouchPad zone Moves the on-screen pointer and selects or activates items on the screen.
+Component Description (1) TouchPad zone Moves the on-screen pointer and selects or activat the screen.
+Moves the on-screen pointer and selects or activates items on the screen.
 NOTE: The TouchPad also supports edge-swipe gestures.
 (2) Left TouchPad button Functions like the left button on an external mouse.
 (3) Right TouchPad button Functions like the right button on an external mouse.